 Config

-All default config values are stored in config.json file in the source code.
-It is not recommended to change anything there.
+All default config values are stored in a file called .env.dist in the source code.
+It is not recommended to change anything in that file directly.

 If you need to change a specific config value, you can do it in the following way: